EndNote is bibliographic management software that allows you to:

 Where a relatively small number of references are required for a single assignment, the use of EndNote may not save time, as all data will need to be entered into EndNote and checked.
 It may be quicker to create the references manually.

-Information about free, easy to use other options are available from the Alternatives to EndNote tab.
+Information about free, easy to use, other options is available from the Alternatives to EndNote tab.
 Please note that Library staff do not provide assistance in the use of these alternative software options.

 EndNote cannot solve referencing problems for students who are not sure how to reference.
 If information is not added correctly to the fields in EndNote, as required by the software, the reference will not automatically correct itself.

-See what's new in EndNote X8 and X9.
+See what's new in EndNote X9 and 20.
 These short videos list the updated features of each version of the software.

 What's new in EndNote X9?